pjsg/littlefs/FUZZING.md

 afl-fuzz -i afltests -o /dev/shm/findings afl/test_afl
 ```

-In the invocation about, the output directory is set to /dev/shm/findings.
+In the invocation above, the output directory is set to /dev/shm/findings.
 This is in RAM on my system and so you don't do lots
 of real disk I/O during these tests.
 If your drive is an SSD, then this will save lots of writes to the
 SSD -- which is a good thing!
 You can specify any directory that you want -- but it should be empty before the start of the run.

 This run will take hours (or days) and will (hopefully) not find any crashes.
 If a crash (or hang) is found, then the input file that caused the crash is
 saved.
 This allows the specific test case to be debugged.

+## Parallel execution

+If you have a system with lots of cores, then you can just do `make run_afl` which starts numerous copies of the fuzzer
+in parallel -- each is attached to a `screen`.
+You can use `screen -r` to look at the individual status pages.
+Also
+`afl-whatsup /dev/shm/findings<xx>` will show an overall summary.
+The `<xx>` is the pid of the starting process, this is
+just to make the directory name unique.

 ## Reducing the size of the file